 To add extra price item lines to your price table, use the Add Price Row button or the Product Catalogue Content Library.

-Now we need to group these price lines, this can be acheived by adding a sub-heading.
-Click on the first price line row and the click on the Add-Sub-heading button.
+Group these price lines; this can be achieved by adding a sub-heading.
+Click on the first price line row and then click on the Add Section Heading button.
 A sub-heading will be added above the price lines.

-You will now see a check box (if you have chosen multiple-choice) or a radio button (if you have chosen single choice).
-In our example below you can see our multiple choice price options.
-By default these options remain unselected (not ticked).
+You will now see check boxes (if you have chosen multiple-choice) or a radio button/s (for single choice).
+In our example below, you can see both multiple-choice and single choice options.
+By default, these options remain unselected (not ticked).

-Simply tick the price option(s) you want selected when your customer first reads your sales quote, in our example below we have simply selected the first option.
+Tick the price option(s) you want to be selected when your customer first reads your sales quote; in our example below, we have selected both price items for multiple-choice options and Price Item 2 for the single choice option.

-Now Save and Preview your sales quote to view the resulting price table options.
+Toggle on Preview to view the resulting price table options.